alex-rosen-os/alexrosenbaum/README.md

 I like using different tools & programs, learning different structures & how they work within a system.

 My learning is vertical, rather then hierarchal.

-I move & mix between subjects & systems, returning to started projects & creating new ones as i move through.
+I move & mix between subjects & systems, returning to started projects, continuing development from different perspective & knowledge base.

 -------------